mlanza/solomode/docs/creators-guide.md

 # Solomode 2021 Creators' Guide
 You want to create a solo mode.
 This guide is tailored to solo mode creators.

-## Bottom Line Up Front
-Solomode needs your newly created solo modes.
-They must be registered.
-You can begin as soon as you like but only plays recorded over Derby will be scored.
-Winners will be announced after Derby concludes.

 ## Important Dates
 * Registration - **December 1 - December 14, 2021**
 * Line Up - **December 17, 2021**